garzj/digi4school/README.md

 - Right click it and choose 'Copy link address'

 **Important:** You'll need the url that leads to the book, not the url of the opened book itself.

+## Disclaimer

+This program is only for educational purposes, downloading books like that is illegal.